Aleph-One-Marathon/alephone/README.md

 Windows, and Linux Flatpak, visit [alephone.lhowon.org](https://alephone.lhowon.org)

-You can also download The _Marathon_ Games on Steam [https://store.steampowered.com/search/?publisher=Aleph%20One%20Developers](https://store.steampowered.com/search/?publisher=Aleph%20One%20Developers)
+You can also download all three _Marathon_ Games on Steam, [https://store.steampowered.com/search/?publisher=Aleph%20One%20Developers](https://store.steampowered.com/search/?publisher=Aleph%20One%20Developers)

 # Build from source